 Day 2 in Venice: San Polo & Dorsoduro

 Day two of this ‘weekend in Venice’ itinerary primarily focuses on the districts (sestieri) of San Polo and Dorsoduro.
 Finally, there’s the quintessential activity of taking a boat trip along the Grand Canal.

 Curved into the left bank of the Grand Canal, San Polo is the smallest of Venice’s districts.
-It is a mixed-bag district of residential corners and popular tourist sights that is home to a warren of inviting alleys, homely squares.
+It is a mixed-bag district of residential corners and popular tourist sights that is home to a warren of inviting alleys, and homely squares.